bergzand/RIOT/examples/suit_update/README.native.md

 The SUIT update example is compatible with the native application to try out the update process without requiring separate hardware.
-While it is not possible to update the running code in the application, the workflow can still be used to update an in-memory storage.
+While it is not possible to update the running code in the application, the workflow can be used to update memory-backed storage.

 ## Description